 Dates and start times vary, according to your scheduling needs and our availability.
 Programs are offered year round, seven days a week.
-All classes are 45 minutes in length.
+All classes are 45 minutes in length except Back to Nature which is one hour.

-In this NEW hour-long program students become scientists as they use their senses to explore and play in nature.
+In this hour-long program students become scientists as they use their senses to explore and play in nature.
 Through observation of live zoo animals and wildlife in their own schoolyards, and age-appropriate instructor modeling and guided questioning techniques, students build their comfort and confidence in nature by making observations, asking questions, and experimenting.
 Instructors bring tools to encourage discovery, and outdoor weather gear to facilitate nature enjoyment in all seasons!
+This program works best when there is access to an outdoor/nature play area, and access to an empty (no students) indoor, lockable space/room will be needed for safe keeping of program resources when students are outside during zoo programming.

 Discover the distinction between vertebrate and invertebrate animals by observing and interacting with live animals and biofacts.
 Learn the defining characteristics of mammals, birds, reptiles, amphibians and fish.